Select Dynamic field

 • Feast of Saint Patrick (or Feast of St. Patrick)

-• Patty’s Day (especially in Northern America)
+• Patty’s Day (especially in North America)

-• Lá Fhéile Pádraig (in Gaelic)
+• Lá Fhéile Pádraig (in Irish Gaelic)

 • La Saint-Patrick (in French)